 .NET Aspire

-The Scalar.Aspire package provides a simple way to integrate the Scalar API Reference into your .NET Aspire applications, creating a unified API Reference for all your services.
+The Scalar.Aspire package seamlessly integrates Scalar API Reference into your .NET Aspire applications, providing a unified documentation interface for all your services.

 The Scalar Aspire integration requires a container solution such as Docker or Podman to be installed on your machine.